gracile-web/website/src/content/docs/00-learn/10-usage/15-output-modes.md

 > but after experimentation, a built output will be available to integrate
 > into any `Request` / `Response` compliant HTTP server (or with an adapter).

+### Supported deployment environments

+Please kindly note that for now, Lit SSR is officially supported on **Node.js** APIs compatible runtimes, as well as "serverless" **Vercel** functions.
+There is ongoing work for official support across more environments, like **WinterCG**-compatible runtimes (Deno, Netlify, Cloudflare, Alibaba…) and possibly more (Bun, Service Workers…).

-## Pre-rendering
+### Pre-rendering

 Probably Gracile will not support pre-rendering like Nuxt or Astro does.
 This is because "Stale-While-Revalidate" and "Content Cache" policies became widespread.
-You can serve cached page very efficiently with Vercel, Netlify, CloudFlare or Nginx.
+You can serve cached pages very efficiently with Vercel, Netlify, CloudFlare or Nginx.

-Remix or Fresh are doing this approach sucessfully, so unless a good reason is found for this feature, there should be no need for that.
+Remix or Fresh are doing this approach successfully, so unless a good reason is found for this feature, there should be no need for that.

-Also combining [prefetch on hover/focus](/docs/add-ons/prefetch/) on links can pre-trigger the necessary work and "revive" expired cache before the user get access to the content, if it's quick enough.
+Also combining [prefetch on hover/focus](/docs/site-kit/prefetch/) on links can pre-trigger the necessary work and "revive" expired cache before the user gets access to the content; if it's quick enough.
 You could probably shave ~300ms with this.

-### Nginx web server
+#### Nginx web server

 [Use `proxy_cache_background_update` with **Nginx**](https://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_background_update)